Python Math

 What is the value of this expression: 60 / 2 * 3

-The multiplication and division have the same precedence, so this simply proceeds left-to-right, applying each operator in turn to a running result, but this can be a little unintuitive.
+The multiplication and division have the same precedence, so the evaluation proceeds left-to-right, applying each operator in turn to a running result.
 For 60 / 2 * 3, the steps are..

 1. start with 60